dynamic-kgqa/dynamicKGQA/src/kg/README.md

 - `query.py`: Contains utility functions to query the Yago KG using SPARQL queries.
 - `kg_functions.py`: Contains more utility functions to work with the Yago KG.
+- `subgraph_functions.py`: Contains functions to work with subgraphs of the Yago KG.

 ## Knowledge Graph Hosting